-- (i) Day 0: Creation of accounts according to the procedures described in Table 2.
-The account posts a tweet presenting itself and re-tweets two posts from accounts from academic journals in economics.
-The posts are chosen randomly among recent posts from these accounts9 that already have more than 3 retweets. - (ii) Day 1: Each bot account follows the users assigned to it.
+(i) Day 0: Creation of accounts according to the procedures described in Table 2.
+The account posts a tweet presenting itself and re-tweets two posts from accounts from

 7There will be some variation in this number to reduce the number of misfits.